kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 Be aware that stateful lambdas can't be assigned to function pointers, which we tend to use a lot.

 Non-trivial lambdas should be documented in the same manneras regular functions.
 Don't be afraid to split them over a few more lines in order to include comments.
-Explicit captures should be used rather than automatic capture ([&amp;] and [=]).
+Explicit captures should be used rather than automatic capture (`[&]` and `[=]`).
 This is important for readability, maintainability and performance reasons, particularly when used with large lambdas and deferred execution.
 It declares the intent of the author and so mistakes can more easily be caught during code review.
 Incorrect captures can have negative consequences which are more likely to become a problem as the code is maintained over time.
 - By-reference capture and by-value capture of pointers (including the this pointer) can cause accidental dangling references, if execution of the lambda is deferred.
 - By-value capture can be a performance concern if it makes unnecessary copies for a non-deferred lambda.
-- Accidentally captured UObject pointers are invisible to the garbage collector.Automatic capture captures this implicitly if any member variables are referenced, even though [=] gives the impression of the lambda having its own copies of everything.
+- Accidentally captured UObject pointers are invisible to the garbage collector.Automatic capture captures this implicitly if any member variables are referenced, even though `[=]` gives the impression of the lambda having its own copies of everything.

 Explicit return types should be used for large lambdas, or when you are returning the result of another function call.
 These should be considered in the same way as the auto keyword:
 ```c++